Back to Connecticut

 Plain English Breakdown

-This act allows Medicaid to pay for safety escorts when nurses give community-based behavioral health care, if it is permitted by federal law.
+This bill changes state law so that Medicaid can pay for safety escorts when nurses give community-based behavioral health care.

 What This Bill Does